-When lighting the menorah, the custom prescribed by the Jewish sages is to "publicize the miracle of Hanukkah."
-We do this by lighting our menorahs in places where they are most visible from the outside.
+"It is too light a thing that you should be my servant to raise up the tribes of Jacob and to bring back the preserved of Israel; I will make you as a light for the nations, that my salvation may reach to the end of the earth." - Isaiah 49:6 ESV hen lighting the menorah, the custom prescribed by the Jewish sages is to "publicize the miracle of Hanukkah."
+We do this by lighting our menorahs in a place where it is most visible from the outside.
 That might be in front of our biggest window or even just outside our homes in specially made glass display cases.
 Moreover, many communities arrange public lighting ceremonies, often with menorahs built on a large scale.
 We do our utmost to make sure that the light of Hanukkah is seen from near and far.